INTERPOL DataAccess Request

 Exclusive CCF Practice

-Otherside is the only law firm exclusively focused on INTERPOL matters and CCF proceedings.
-We handle access requests, deletion requests, provisional measures, and revision applications.
+The only law firm exclusively focused on INTERPOL matters and CCF proceedings.
+Access requests, deletion requests, provisional measures, revision applications.
 Nothing else.
-This specialization means the process, the rules, and the institutional dynamics are familiar territory for every case we take on.
+Every file handled directly by a former CCF Legal Officer.

 About the founderAddressing NCB Restrictions

 NCB restrictions are one of the most common obstacles in access proceedings.
-They can reduce the response to a bare confirmation that data exists, without disclosing the source country, the type of notice, or its content.
-We anticipate these restrictions, advise on what they mean in context, and where appropriate, challenge them to obtain fuller disclosure.
+They can reduce the response to a bare confirmation.
+Otherside anticipates these restrictions, advises on what they mean, and where appropriate, challenges them to obtain fuller disclosure.

 View servicesFrom Access to Action

-An access request is rarely the end of the process.
-Where the CCF response confirms a Red Notice or diffusion, we advise immediately on the available follow-on options: filing a deletion request, applying for temporary blocking, or coordinating with local counsel on related domestic proceedings.
-The access stage is built as the foundation for what comes next.
+An access request is rarely the end.
+Where the response confirms a Red Notice or diffusion, follow-on options are advised immediately: deletion request, temporary blocking, coordination with local counsel.
+Access is built as the foundation for what comes next.